rafael-santiago/kryptos/doc/MANUAL.md

 encrypting you do not need to worry about transfering the iv as a separated piece of information.
 The out field from ``kryptos_task_ctx`` gathers all information that you will need for a later decryption.
 As you may known there is no necessity of an IV be secret.
 If you use a static IV, in the end you are using a more complicated scheme for ECB mode, sadly, this kind of naive "approach" is common.
-Avoid doing this, it is unresponsible and stupid.
+Avoid doing this, it is irresponsible and stupid.

 The following code sample uses the SERPENT cipher in CBC mode with the c99 conveniences: